juliusbaechle/MicroQt/readme.md

   themselves, but you can also register your own tasks, such as polling for button state changes.
   In addition, you can enqueue events whose execution is delayed until the control returns to the event loop.
   Since they block the event loop, it is important that tasks and events can be processed quickly.

-  The event loop may regularly print the CPU and RAM utilization to get an overview of the current load.
+- ### Load Monitoring
+  The current utilization of CPU and RAM can be displayed at regular user-defined intervals.
+  The interval can be set by eventLoop.setLogIntervalMs(...) and disabled by setting it to 0.
+  The current load is printed on the serial port as follows: ``` CPU Load: 11% | RAM Load: 22% (467 of 2048 bytes) ```

 - ### Timers
   Timers are used to call functions periodically or once after a specified interval.